 Tracking how many people unsubscribe from your messages is a hard learning experience, but it’s also the best way to learn that your audience simply isn’t responding to what you have to say.
 This is especially critical for any business that’s just starting out in email marketing since the future of the company partially rides on the success of these campaigns.
 When you don’t have a lot of money in your budget, you need to make sure every marketing effort counts — especially email.

 A failed email is one that comes back to you with an alert saying that the email address doesn’t exist.
 These emails can happen frequently, especially if you have open form submissions on your site, and if you’re getting a lot of them, it’s possible that lots of people are lying on their opt-in forms.

 Mass failure rates are also a sign of failed attempts at buying email lists, which is generally considered to be an unsuccessful email marketing technique anyway.
 You want to grow your list organically because those people want to hear from you.
 Sending unsolicited emails to people who don’t know who you are is a surefire way to get branded as spam.

 Regardless of why an email failed, you need to remove the address immediately from your subscriber list.
 Otherwise, you run the risk of email providers labeling you as spam for trying to send messages to unregistered email addresses.

 At WebFX, email marketing is one of our main areas of expertise.
-We know how to write compelling headlines and body copy that interest recipients and keep them reading to the very end, where they finally click to your website.
-Our expert email marketers will create and refine email strategies with you so you can see the results that you want.
+Not only can we help you with email marketing analytics when it comes to tracking key metrics, but we know how to write compelling headlines and body copy that interest recipients and keep them reading to the very end.
+Our expert email marketers will create and refine email strategies with you so you can see the results that you desire.

 Do you want your business to grow?
-Contact us today to start using email to make you money.
+Contact us today or give us a call at 888-601-5359 to start using email to make you money.